Margaret Millar

-Margaret Ellis Millar (née Sturm; February 5, 1915 – March 26, 1994) was an American-Canadian mystery and suspense writer.
+Margaret Ellis Millar (née Sturm; February 5, 1915 – March 26, 1994) was a Canadian-American mystery and suspense writer.

-Born in Berlin, Ontario, (the city would change its name to Kitchener in 1916), she was educated at the Kitchener-Waterloo Collegiate Institute and the University of Toronto.
+Born in Berlin, Ontario (the city would change its name to Kitchener in 1916), she was educated at the Kitchener-Waterloo Collegiate Institute and the University of Toronto.
 She moved to the United States after marrying Kenneth Millar (better known under the pen name Ross Macdonald).
 They resided for decades in the city of Santa Barbara, which was often used as a locale in her later novels under the pseudonyms of San Felice or Santa Felicia.
 The Millars had a daughter, Linda, who died in 1970.

 Styles and themes

 Millar's books are distinguished by depth of characterization.
 Often we are shown the rather complex interior lives of the people in her books, with issues of class, insecurity, failed ambitions, loneliness or existential isolation or paranoia often being explored.
 Unusual people, mild societal misfits or people who don't quite fit into their surroundings are given much interior detail.
 In some of the books (for example in The Iron Gates) we are given insight into what it feels like to be losing touch with reality and evolving into madness.
 In general, she is a writer of both expressive description and economy, often ambitious in conveying the sociological context of the stories.

 Millar often delivers "surprise endings," but the details that would allow the solution of the surprise have usually been subtly included, in the best genre tradition.
 Her books focus on subtleties of human interaction and rich psychological detail of individual characters as much as on plot.

 Millar was a pioneer in writing about the psychology of women.
 Even as early as the '40s and '50s, her books have a mature and matter-of-fact view of class distinctions, sexual freedom and frustration, and the ambivalence of moral codes depending on a character's economic circumstances.
 Read against the backdrop of Production Code-era movies of the time, they remind us that life as lived in the '40s and '50s was not as black-and-white morally as Hollywood would have us believe.

 It has been argued that Millar "essentially created a new hybrid form of literature: detective literature" in contrast to formulaic genre stories.